 The Unitarian Universalist Association (UUA) Bookstore offers Reclaiming Prophetic Witness at a bulk discount (five or more books).

 A Common Read invites participants to read and discuss the same book in a given period of time.
 A Common Read can build community in our congregations and our movement by giving diverse people a shared experience, shared language, and a basis for deep, meaningful conversations.

+Each year's Common Read is chosen by a committee including both headquarters and field staff of the UUA.
+Anyone may nominate a book.
 Read the criteria for Common Read selection.
-Nominate a book for 2014-15 using our online form.
+Nominate a book for 2015-16 using our online form.